 In 2020 Kelsey Media gave them the opportunity to acquire the Challenge which they have done through their company Scotia Challenge Ltd. They don’t see themselves as owners, more custodians who as Challengers themselves will aim to look after the Event so it can be enjoyed by Challengers for many years to come.

-As Coordinators, Sue and Ali are your first point of contact for anything Challenge-related, assisted by our team of expert route-vetters and by Roger Smith, who retired as Coordinator in 2011 but remains very much part of the family.
+As Coordinators, Sue and Ali are your first point of contact for anything Challenge-related, assisted by our team of expert route-vetters and by Roger Smith, who retired as Coordinator in 2011 and from the vetting team in 2021 but remains very much part of the family.